LoudShadow/Comparison-CS257/README.md

 the program creates json files for each run and is compared against

 ## Notes
-While some error checkign has been made to ensure the script can run, don't push it
+While some error checking has been made to ensure the script can run, don't push it